PelionIoT/meta-mbl/docs/usb-networking.md

 * When running on WaRP7, the Mbed Linux OS kernel's USB Gadget driver mechanism creates a `usb0` network interface on the IoT device and makes the IoT device itself appear as a network interface to another device connected via USB (e.g. a development PC).
-The debug interface is set via MBL_DEBUG_INTERFACE variable assigned in imx7s-warp-mbl.conf machine conf file (e.g. MBL_DEBUG_INTERFACE="usb0").

 * When Mbed Linux OS is installed on Raspberry Pi 3, the kernel's USB Gadget driver is not installed due to hardware limitations of the board, and the `usb0` interface does not exist.
-There are two Ethernet network interfaces in Mbed Linux OS when installed on Raspberry Pi 3: `eth0`, which belongs to the wired Ethernet port, and `eth1` which is created by the CDC Ethernet driver, once appropriate hardware has been connected.The debug interface is set via MBL_DEBUG_INTERFACE variable assigned in raspberrypi3-mbl.conf machine conf file (e.g. MBL_DEBUG_INTERFACE="eth1").
+There are two Ethernet network interfaces in Mbed Linux OS when installed on Raspberry Pi 3: `eth0`, which belongs to the wired Ethernet port, and `eth1` which is created by the CDC Ethernet driver, once appropriate hardware has been connected.
   An Ethernet-to-USB hardware adapter is required in order to support USB networking on an IoT device based on a Raspberry Pi 3 board.
   Once an Ethernet-to-USB adapter's USB "male" connector is inserted into any of the four type-A